nairnairnair/news-to-fit/README.md

 #### Constraints:

 This application was made in under 8 hours as part of a simulated timed challenge.
 As a result, the focus was on achieving a functional minimum viable product and extra features and frills were of secondary concern.
+Initially, I had intended to display results for each section on a grid three articles wide but decided to go for a more mobile-friendly view.

 ## Screenshots